English 101 CBE Instructions for Students

 4. After you have collected the signatures, paid the $25 fee, and gotten the cashier's "Paid" stamp on the form, make a copy of the form.

 See "Portfolio Instructions" for all materials due to your instructor.

 Process Open for Fall 2014: Monday, October 20, 2014

 Deadline for Fall 2014: Monday, November 17, 2014

 1. The credit-by-exam consists of a portfolio of your writing.
 In addition to the inclusion of writing from your English 098 course, your portfolio will contain new pieces written on your own.

 2. Your portfolio is due to your English 098 instructor.
-Your instructor will then submit the portfolio to the English 098 coordinator.
+Your instructor will then submit the portfolio to the Core Writing Office, Frandsen Hall room 131.